asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

 Avoid using EC2 Launch Type as it as inheritent security risks if deployed without any customization.
 The security risk, the role when assumed with EC2 Launch type will have access to the roles of Ec2 Instance.
+There CG Security team recommends to always run workloads for ECS Cluster in Fargate.
+We also seen lot of ehanced security feature in version 1.4, there it is recommended to have a minimum version of 1.4 for Fargate for tasks running on ECS.

+**How?**

+Containers that are running on your container instances are not prevented from accessing the credentials that are supplied to the container instance profile (through the Amazon EC2 instance metadata server).
+Based on security and best practices unless there is an explicit need for choosing EC2 Instance Type workloads teams needs to adapt Fargate type for launching ECS Cluster.

+Currently we have seen lot of security features enabled in Fargate 1.4, Specifically the following

+  + Beginning on May 28, 2020, any new Amazon ECS task launched on Fargate using platform version 1.4.0 will have its ephemeral storage encrypted with an AES-256 encryption algorithm using an AWS owned encryption key

+  + When using Secrets Manager to store sensitive data, you can inject a specific JSON key or a specific version of a secret as an environment variable or in a log configuration.

+  + The network traffic behavior to and from tasks has been updated.
+Starting with platform version 1.4.0, all Fargate tasks receive a single elastic network interface (referred to as the task ENI) and all network traffic flows through that ENI within your VPC and will be visible to you through your VPC flow logs.

+  + CloudWatch Container Insights will include network performance metrics for Fargate tasks

+  + Added support for the SYS_PTRACE Linux parameter in container definitions.
+For more information, see Linux Parameters.

+The above are the few of the features from the over list.
+The following link contains detailed feature list https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html